yojee/yojee-developer-portal/docs/guides/dsp-integration-guide.md

   V -->|Success| Z[Document Available to Upstream]
 ```
+To attach a document to an order, follow these steps:

-1. Get pre-signed url
+1. Get the presigned storage url for upload
-2. Upoad document to the presigned url
+2. Upoad document to the storage url
-2. Send the presigned url and the order details to attach the document to the order
+2. Attach the uploaded document to the order

-### Get presigned url for file upload
+### Get presigned storage url for file upload

-Call this api to obtain a pre-signed url to upload your document to S3;
+Call this api to obtain a pre-signed url to upload your document to storage;

 ###### Sample Curl Command